 This may be the cheapest place to visit in Riyadh at only 10SAR (that’s cheaper than a coffee) and it has to be the best museum in Riyadh because The National Museum of Saudi Arabia gives you so much information on the history of Saudi Arabia.
 It’s pretty big over 2 floors so it takes 1-2 hours to walk around and makes for a great place to visit in Riyadh when you’re thinking of where to go in Riyadh.

 I would recommend going here on your first day in Riyadh as part of your things to do in Riyadh to help give you an understanding of the history of the Kingdom and the religion of Islam.

 Across the road from Masmak Fort is Deera Square.
-To tourists, this is also known as ‘chop chop square’ as it’s where public executions were held in Riyadh so it should be on your Riyadh Riyadh sightseeing list.
-However, I wouldn’t talk about this too much with locals.
+To tourists, this is also known as ‘chop chop square’ as it’s where public executions were held in Riyadh so it should be on your Riyadh sightseeing list.
+However, I wouldn’t talk about this too much with locals…

-There are lots of streets around Masmak Fort and Deera Square that you can walk around in this area too with lots of local shops, so you could spend a few hours here.
-I do recommend going during the day as I felt a little uncomfortable here at sunset on my own when I first visited.
+There are lots of streets around Masmak Fort and Deera Square that you can walk around with lots of local shops.
+I do recommend going here during the day as I felt a little uncomfortable here at sunset when it was dark on my own.

-This is Riyadh’s Historic Neighbourhood in the West of the city and one of the top Riyadh tourist attractions and places to visit in Riyadh.
+This is Riyadh’s Historic Neighbourhood in the West of the city and one of the top places to visit in Riyadh and things to do in Riyadh.

-When I have visited Riyadh, Deerah has been closed to the public due to the other events happening in Riyadh and it seems they are doing work on it to re-open it, so I would recommend checking whether it’s open before going there.
+When I have visited Riyadh, Deerah has been closed to the public due to the other events happening in Riyadh and it seems they are doing work on it to re-open it in 2020, so I would recommend checking whether it’s open before going there.

 For the best restaurant in Riyadh for tourists, visit Najd Village for Lunch or Dinner to experience the heritage of Saudi Arabia without leaving the city because Najd Village offers traditional local food and a traditional interior.